 - Sensitivity to smells

-Please note that everyone is different, and you may have some, all or none of these at this stage of pregnancy.
+Please note: everyone is different, and you might have some, all, or none of these symptoms at this stage of your pregnancy.

 Are Cramps Normal At 6 Weeks Pregnant?

 Implantation has certainly happened by now, so is it normal to still experience cramping?

 Even though your baby is still quite tiny, your uterus is already beginning to change.